Advanced WordPress optimization

 Plugins

-Another plugin that may be useful is Async JavaScript, which defers the parsing of JS files.
+- Async JavaScript defers the parsing of JS files.
 This means that other site content, such as images and text, will load before the site's Javascript files.
 This can improve the browsing experience in many cases, but be aware that some themes rely on JS to render content, which may cause conflicts.

 Caching